mozilla/oauthorizer/README.md

 * Move stored tokens into a secure store (current stored in prefs)
 * Make callback uri's unecessary for general use (ie. provide default)
 * Make some api's available from web content
+* Flesh out discovery code
+* Consider whether any providers should be built-in, or if the list should be expanded
 * code cleanup, documentation, reviews

 ## Example use